evan-tao/evan-tao/README.md

 ## Hi, I am Evan Tao ##

-Supporting data integrations with partners at Timely, the end-to-end school scheduling solution.
+Data integrations lead at Timely, the end-to-end school scheduling solution.
 Previously, a technical support engineer at Pinecone and a high school computer science teacher with the New York City Department of Education.

 ## Get In Touch ##